 Number of Employees: 81,000

-Tata Motors’ R&D centres house Asia’s first anechoic chamber, India’s first full vehicle crash test facility and India’s only full climate test facility.
+Tata Motors’ R&D centers house Asia’s first anechoic chamber, India’s first full vehicle crash test facility, and India’s only full climate test facility.
 The company’s Tata Hexa SUV won Family Car of the Year at the 10th TopGear India Magazine Awards in 2018.

 3. State Bank of India